obsxrver/ComfyUI-Distributed/docs/model-download-script.md

-## Prompt for LLM - Automating ComfyUI Model Downloads
+## Automating ComfyUI Model Downloads

 This guide will walk you through creating a shell script to automatically download the necessary models for your ComfyUI workflow, leveraging an advanced Large Language Model (LLM).